The Narrative: 2008: Just Say Yes

 The Narrative spent the next couple years (2007–08) on Zeldin's cramped Upper West Side apartment writing songs to their first EP entitled Just Say Yes.
 The production of Just Say Yes was made without a big idea; Jesse explains, "we're really just excited about recording the songs we worked on."
 The EP was produced by Bryan Russell, who gave to the group a directional help on developing its sounds, influenced by bands as Death Cab for Cutie and Jimmy Eat World.
 Just Say Yes was released independently on August 30, 2008.

-Since its release, the band received two large promotions, when Myspace Canada featured the full EP for streaming in the website front page.
-Through the years and late 2011–2012, songs from Just Say Yes were featured on episodes of MTV's reality TV shows: Real World: Brooklyn and "Real World: Cancun", Jersey Shore, Savage U, TV shows on MTV2, MTV's Canada Peak Season as well on VH-1, Nickelodeon's TeenNick series Gigantic, National Geographic and Starz.
+Since its release, the band received two large promotions, when Myspace Canada featured the full EP for streaming on the website's front page.
+Through the years and late 2011–2012, songs from Just Say Yes were featured on episodes of MTV's reality TV shows: Real World: Brooklyn and Real World: Cancun, Jersey Shore, Savage U, TV shows on MTV2, MTV's Canada Peak Season as well on VH-1, Nickelodeon's TeenNick series Gigantic, National Geographic and Starz.
 They also received an unsigned showcase on Absolutepunk.net, Friends or Enemies Unsigned VIP Band and named in the AbsolutePunk Top 100.
 On May 1, 2009, the band announced via Facebook that they would have a short tour with Destry to support the EP, in June staying within northeastern America.
-The East Coast tour started on June 18 to June 28.
+The East Coast tour started on June 18 to 28.